run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/configuration/configure-field-service-application.md

-title: Configure CITSmart Field Service application (FS)
+title: Configure instance to use CITSmart FS application
 Description: The application makes possible make attendance in offline mode - in which the attendant does not have an internet.
-#Configure CITSmart Field Service (FS) application
+#Configure instance to use CITSmart FS application

 The CITSmart FS application makes possible make attendance in offline mode - in